H3rzius/InventoryMenu/README.md

 ```

 ## License
-Chest Commands is free software/open source, and is distributed under the [GPL 3.0 License](https://opensource.org/licenses/GPL-3.0).
+Chest Commands is free software/open source, and is distributed under the [MIT License](https://opensource.org/licenses/MIT).
 It contains third-party code, see the included THIRD-PARTY.txt file for the license information on third-party code.